learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 1. Add the PostgreSQL bin directory path to the PATH environment variable.
 2. Run the command "psql -U username"

-## psycopg2 installation
+## psycopg2 Installation
-To install psycopg2, you can use pip to install its functionality by using the command:
+To work with psycopg2, you can use pip to install it by running `pip install psycopg2` in your console.
+Make sure you execute this command in the directory you will be using psycopg2.
+Once finished, you can import psycopg2 (`import psycopg2` at the top of the relevant Python file), and perform the desired operations.
-"pip install psycopg2".
-After installing this in your desired directory, you can import psycopg2 into your python files and perform PostgreSQL queries very intuitively.

 ## Setup Database and Basic Table Operations in PostgreSQL
 A quick and basic runover of PostgreSQL.